South Indian cuisine

-South Indian cuisine includes the cuisines of the five southern states of India—Tamil Nadu, Andhra Pradesh, Karnataka, Kerala and Telangana—and the union territories of Lakshadweep and Pondicherry.
-There are typically vegetarian and non-vegetarian dishes for all five states.
-All regions have typical main dishes, snacks, light meals, desserts, and drinks.
+Rice and coconut (seen here growing in Tamil Nadu) are key ingredients of South Indian cuisine.

+The cuisine of South India encompasses those of five states, Andhra Pradesh, Karnataka, Kerala, Telangana, and Tamil Nadu, and the union territory of Lakshadweep.

-Regional cuisines of South India include those of Telangana, Tamil Nadu, Karnataka, Kerala, and Lakshadweep.
-Sub-cuisines within these states include Udupi, Chettinad, Hyderabadi, Thalassery, Saraswat, and Mangalorean Catholic.
+South Indian cuisine includes the cuisines of the five southern states of India— Andhra Pradesh, Karnataka, Kerala, Telangana, Tamil Nadu, and the union territory of Lakshadweep.
+Sub-cuisines within these include Udupi, Chettinad, Hyderabadi, Thalassery, Saraswat, and Mangalorean Catholic.
 South Indian cuisine shares similarities with the cuisines of Sri Lanka and the Maldives due to a similar geographic location and culture.